 Yet another enhancement of the simple Pinterest Style Grid Layout jQuery Plugin

-johna by | November 16, 2017 | Jquery/Javascript Responsive Web Design Web Development
+by johna | November 16, 2017 | Jquery/Javascript Responsive Web Design Web Development

 The problem with the last version of Mediademons Simple jQuery Plugin To Create Pinterest Style Grid Layout - Pinterest Grid was that each item would be added consecutively in the next column or row.